TatsamGarg/SpotMyMonth-for-Desktop/README.md

 2. The program can not overwrite objects.
 So, in principle, it should not be able to ‘mess up’ or delete your data.
 I’m still very much an amateur, so do expect bugs.

+3. To run, make a new environment and install the requirements.
+Then in your terminal, navigate to the directory with this .py file, and give the command 'streamlit run SpotMyMonth.py'.
+A new tab will be launched in your browser with the app interface.
+The app works better in 'dark' mode.

 3. You will be asked to enter the ‘start’ and ‘end’ month, as well as your username.
 The program selects months INCLUDING the end month.
 So, for instance, if you want to make a playlist only for Feb23, you would enter - Feb/2023 to Feb/2023.

 4. You’re advised to enter only one month in your first try to make sure the program works for you, and doesn’t mess with your Spotify.
 If all’s good, just re-enter a larger range.